HomeBillsBill 65

 📜 Electricity Industry Amendment (Capital Charges) Bill 2026

-The Electricity Industry Amendment (Capital Charges) Bill 2026 amends the Electricity Industry Act 2004 to establish a capital charges scheme for access to certain transmission systems, aiming to increase certainty for charges and ensure network service providers do not earn excess revenue.
+This Bill amends the Electricity Industry Act 2004 to establish a Capital Charges Scheme for Western Australia.
+It introduces new provisions for capital charges for access to transmission systems, including adjustment mechanisms to ensure network service providers do not earn excessive revenue.

 Impact